0xTeles/Sirene/README.md

 The discord can used by two forms, via CLI or via Github Actions.
 And the API, you can use like UI or like REST API.

 -------------------------------
-## How to use - Github Actions.
+## How to use - Github Actions

 To use "Sirene" with Github Actions, you need create a new workflow like this.
-However, is necessary add your discord webhook and your github access token to Github Actions Secrets.
+However, is necessary add your discord webhook, the mode (actions) and your github access token to Github Actions Secrets.

 ```yaml
 name: 'Sirene'